OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 <div class="card">
   <div class="card-content">
-    <h2 class="card-title">Expanding Card</h2>
-    <p class="card-text">This is some example text inside the card.
-This text will become visible when the card expands on hover.</p>
+    This is some sample text inside the card.
+It will expand horizontally on hover.
   </div>
 </div>